Assistive Technology Occupational Therapy Fellowship Program

 - Can I apply if I am not yet licensed or have not graduated OT school?

 If you are not already licensed, you will need to have a license before you are able to begin the fellowship experience.
-You do not need to have a license to apply for the fellowship experience.
-However, acceptance will be contingent upon obtaining a license prior to the fellowship start date.
+You do not need to have a license to apply for the fellowship experience, however, you must have proof of confirmed/scheduled NBCOT testing date that will allow for the test results to be received prior to June 30th.
+If selected, acceptance will be contingent upon obtaining a license (temporary license not accepted).

-- Will I get a salary/benefits during the fellowship experience?
+- Will the fellow get a salary/benefits during the fellowship experience?

 - Will the didactic work required for the fellowship be completed while at work or in the evenings/weekends after the work day?

-There is time built into the fellows weekly schedule to complete didactic work.
-However, on occasion, there may be work that must be completed outside of regular working hours
+There is time built into the fellow’s weekly schedule to complete didactic work.
+However, there may be work that must be completed outside of regular working hours.

-12. What will I be doing with the clients?
+- What will the fellow be doing with the clients?

-The fellow will mainly provide individual treatments, to include evaluation and ordering, issuing and training of equipment.
-Primary evaluations will consist of computer access, EADL’s, emergency call systems, mounting, access to communication devices.
-Emphasis placed on interdisciplinary and intradisciplinary collaboration to meet clients’ AT needs.
+In the Occupational Therapy Assistive Technology Clinic, the fellow will primarily provide individual treatments, to include evaluation. ordering, issuing, and training of equipment.
+Initial evaluations will consist of computer access, EADL’s, emergency call systems, mounting, access to communication devices.
+Emphasis is placed on interdisciplinary and intradisciplinary collaboration to meet clients’ AT needs.